sjmh/opswchmod/README.md

 This utility is intended to be used on an SA core, although a few simple modifications can enable it to run on any managed agent.

+The tool provides options to push privileges recursively.
+It *always* assumes that you want to propagate 'LIST' up.
+If that turns out not to be the case, then someone can file an enhancement request. :)

 Command Syntax
 ---------------------